Lystrosauridae

 Lystrosauridae is a family of dicynodont therapsids from the Permian and Triassic time periods.
-It includes two genera, Lystrosaurus and Kwazulusaurus.
-Kwazulusaurus includes a single species, K. shakai, from the Late Permian of South Africa and Lystrosaurus includes many species from the Late Permian and Early Triassic of South Africa, India, and Antarctica.
+It includes at least four genera, Lystrosaurus, Lystrosauravus, Madumabisa and Euptychognathus.
+The former genus Kwazulusaurus with the single species K. shakai, from the Late Permian of South Africa, has been reinterpreted as a synonym of Lystrosaurus.
+The earliest known members of the family are known from the Late Permian of southern Africa, with Lystrosaurus expanding globally in the aftermath of the Permian-Triassic extinction in the Early Triassic.

+Cladogram after Kammerer et al. 2025: